-In part one of this four-part series, we showed you how Giant takes rolls of raw carbon fiber and turns it into usable unidirectional pre-preg fabric.
+In part one of this four-part series, we showed you how Giant takes rolls of raw carbon fibre and turns it into usable unidirectional pre-preg fabric.
 Now we'll show you how Giant takes that material and turns into a frame.
 The process is much more involved than you might expect.

 - Inside Giant's Taiwan frame factory - part one